 - Share prompts to break the ice: having somewhere to start increases the likelihood that the conversation will happen, and that people will get into it when they do!

-- Promote the program: “effective frequency” is the number of times we have to hear a message before we can recall it from memory; research shows we need 6-20 repetitions.
+- Promote it: “effective frequency” is the number of times we have to hear a message before we can recall it from memory; research shows we need 6-20 repetitions.
 You can expect to see a spike in engagement when you promote it, and it’s ok to do so on a recurring basis.

 - Encourage executive participation: executive support is critical for any program, but executive participation in a connections program will lead to your best participation from the team — whether it’s reminder messages from the leadership team, or a CEO lottery connections program like Okta!